Darksword 1351 - FŽanor's Two Handed Sword (sharpened)

 FREE SHIPPING IN CANADA AND THE USA!

 Fully Functional Elven Fighting Sword of Fëanor from J.R.R.
-Tolkien's Lord of the Rings
+Tolkien's Lord of the Rings.
+Made to order, typically ships in 6-8 weeks.

 In J.R.R.
 Tolkiens Silmarillion, Fëanor was the most powerful elf who ever lived, so powerful that the dark lord Melkor was afraid of his might.
 Fëanor (“Spirit of Fire” in Sindarian) was one of the Noldor, the elves who lived in Valinor under the light of the two Trees (Laurelin and Telperion) that existed before the Sun and the Moon.
 He was such a mighty craftsman of jewels that he was able to place the light of the Trees into the three Silmarils, gems of such surpassing beauty that the wars fought over them changed the face of the world forever.
 Fëanor also was the first of the elves to forge weapons, and created the first swords that were used by elves to slay their own kin.
 Because of these deeds much evil entered into the world.